jeroen/RAppArmor/README.md

 rApparmor
 =========

 R interface to some AppArmor functions.
+Only works on Linux distributions that support Apparmor, E.g. Ubuntu, Suse, Arch, etc.

 To Install: